Yann Moix: Controversies

 In the middle of this controversy, the French magazine L'Express revealed on 26 August 2019 that Yann Moix, who has always positioned himself as a staunch defender of the Jewish cause and of ill-treated minorities as a whole, had contributed as a student to a holocaust denying and antisemitic non-professional magazine.
-At first, Moix admitted having drawn the images it contained, but strongly denied having written any of the offensive text, saying that he had merely copied what his fellow editors had composed "since his handwriting was the best of the lot".
+At first, Moix admitted having drawn the cartoons it contained, but strongly denied having written any of the text.
 The following day, L'Express unearthed a document in which the same texts appear, presumably drafts for the magazine, signed by Yann Moix himself, including a short story about a Jew trying to bargain the price of his train ticket to Buchenwald.
-Moix relented, admitting that he wrote the texts and saying that today they make him "want to puke"; he also stated that he was never antisemitic, just filled with hate for himself, and that all his life as a grown man he had worked hard to run away from "these toxic geographies".
-He claimed that he felt "liberated" now that the story had come out.
+Moix then admitted that he wrote the texts which he said now make him "want to puke"; he also stated that he was never antisemitic, just filled at the time with self-hatred, claiming that he felt "liberated" now that the story had come out.

-Moix, who has expressed a fascination for Korean culture following a relationship with a woman of Korean descent, shot in 2018 a documentary about North Korea, which he visited with actor Gérard Depardieu.
-The idea was to visit the secluded country with a French-speaking, idiosyncratic celebrity: Moix had first thought about Jean-Claude Van Damme, eventually opting for Depardieu because both the country and the actor would turn 70 that year.
-Although the film remains unreleased as of 2024 following a dispute between Moix and his producer, it was eventually involved in the controversies surrounding Depardieu and the sexual assault allegations against him.
-In 2023, behind-the-scenes footage was released on French television, that showed Depardieu making multiple obscene and misogynistic remarks with Moix being apparently supportive of his behavior.
+Moix, who has expressed a fascination for Korean culture following a relationship with a woman of Korean descent, shot a documentary in 2018 about North Korea, which he visited alongside actor Gérard Depardieu.
+The idea was to visit the secluded country with a French-speaking, eccentric celebrity: though he initially considered Jean-Claude Van Damme, Moix ultimately selected Depardieu because both the country and the actor celebrated their 70th anniversary that year.
+Moix claimed his documentary, which he intended to be 2.5 hours long, would be a "masterpiece."
+Eventually, it remained unreleased following a dispute between Moix and his producer, who was unhappy with the material.
+The project also caused Moix to become entangled in the controversies surrounding Depardieu and the sexual assault allegations against him.
+In 2023, behind-the-scenes footage was released on French television, which showed Depardieu making multiple obscene and misogynistic remarks while Moix appeared supportive.
+Moix maintained that those scenes were intended to be fictionalized, and sued both France 2 and his film's production company, which he accused of stealing the leaked footage.
+In May 2026, the Court of Paris dismissed his complaint, ruling that he was not the owner of the rushes.